tom-leamon/design-patterns-JS/docs.md

 ```

 ### Strategy
-allows one of a family of algorithms to be selected on-the-fly at runtime.
+Allows one of a family of algorithms to be selected on-the-fly at runtime.
 ##### strategy_es6.js
 ```Javascript
 class ShoppingCart {